-You find the film too long and / or you would like to focus on certain people, scenes, locations or events.
+You find the film too long, or you would like to focus on certain people, scenes, locations or events.
 Perhaps there are certain sequences that do not interest you at all and would simply like to exclude them.
-So as you watch the film you note the time code of the sequences that you would like to remove.
+So as you watch the film, you note the time code of the sequences that you would like to remove.

-Perhaps you would like to edit according to a theme, for example just focus on Grandad.
+Perhaps you would like to edit your recorded films according to a theme, for example just focus on Grandad.

 Specifying sequences to cut and retain is one way of working.
-But you could give us a certain number of indications and we will do the rest such as … NB: Alternative methods exist to edit your films.
+But you could give us a certain number of indications, and we will do the rest, such as … NB: Alternative methods exist to edit your recorded films.
 It is possible for us to work together where you identify simply the people that you would like to remove or keep, or say remove all the scenes where there are no people at all.
 We can identify the people concerned as we go through the film.
-Most often customers wish to focus on people in particular.
+Most often, customers wish to focus on people in particular.

 Take out the slow sequences, filming the floor, the ceiling or the film is just not aesthetically pleasing …

-For this reason, we spend quite a little time with you understanding your requirements to make sure that we understand how you want your film edited.
+For this reason, we spend quite a little time with you to understand your requirements to make sure that we understand how you want your film edited.